What is Sociology?

 - Marked by the soot and grime of factories, by overcrowded slums of the new industrial working class, bad sanitation, and general squalor.

 - It was also marked by new kinds of social interactions.

-- Another indicator of the emergence of modern societies was the new significance of "clock-time" as a social organisation.
+- Another indicator of the emergence of modern societies was the new significance of "clock-time" as a social organization.

-- Factory production implied the synchronisation of labour.
+- Factory production implied the synchronization of labor.